acstud/lab1/README.md

 scp -r src <netid>@student-linux.tudelft.nl:~/path/to/your/src
 ```

-Then you can go into a second terminal that is logged in to an INSY cluster
+Then you can go into a second terminal that is logged in to an HPC cluster
 login node, build the sources there and submit a batch job to run it on a
 node with GPU capabilities.